 While the laws might be specific to property transactions, they’re still laws.
 They weren’t made by real estate investors, developers, or brokers.

-Although the question of whether to have a lawyer draft your Reg D Private Placement Memorandum (PPM) is quite common, the question itself doesn’t cover enough.
+Although the question of whether to have PPM lawyers draft your Reg D PPM is quite common, the question itself doesn’t cover enough.

 The real question to ask yourself is this:

-Do I need legal counsel when putting together a private placement offering and starting a real estate syndication?
+Do I need legal counsel when putting together a private placement memorandum and starting a real estate syndication?

 This article will focus on the common challenges that syndicators experience when they don’t have the proper legal guidance regarding documentation and other aspects pertaining to real estate syndications.